entando/entando-docs/vuepress/docs/next/tutorials/customize-the-platform/app-engine/building-prepackaged-image.md

         docker push <YOUR-USER>/<YOUR-REPO_NAME>:latest

-10. Now we need to generate a new application for deployment to Kubernetes using the helm chart
+10. Now we need to generate a new application for deployment to Kubernetes using the Helm chart

     -   If you have an output from helm from before you can re-use it and just apply the changes to the config map.

     -   Or you can re-run helm and change the output

-11. Re-run the helm command for your environment (check with your instructor if you don’t know what this is)
+11. Re-run the helm command for your environment.

 12. Open the output yaml file from the helm command in the text editor of your choice